-Section 1110.
-Immunity for Action of Military Courts.-No accused may bring an action or proceeding against the convening authority or a member of a military court or officer or person acting under its authority or reviewing its proceedings because of the approval, imposition, or execution of any sentence or the imposition or collection of a fine or penalty, or the execution of any process or mandate of a military court.
+No accused may bring an action or proceeding against the convening authority or a member of a military court or officer or person acting under its authority or reviewing its proceedings because of the approval, imposition, or execution of any sentence or the imposition or collection of a fine or penalty, or the execution of any process or mandate of a military court.

-Section 1111.
-Delegation of Authority by the Governor.-The Governor may delegate any authority vested in him under this act, and may provide for the subdelegation of any such authority, except the power given him by sections 406 and 501 of this act.
+§ 6111.
+Delegation of authority by the Governor.

+The Governor may delegate any authority vested in him under this part, and may provide for the subdelegation of any such authority, except the power given him by section 5406 (relating to sentences of dismissal, dishonorable discharge or bad conduct to be approved by the